arcuru/eideticadb/examples/todo/README.md

 ## How It Works

-This app uses several EideticaDB features:
+This app uses several Eidetica features:

 - **BaseDB**: The main database interface
 - **InMemoryBackend**: Memory storage with JSON file persistence